hauvoong/purity/README.md

 ![Wireframes deployment screenshot](assets/images/readme/lighthouse-ss.png)
 Solutions:
     - Remove Google Maps iframe link.
 Resulted in 100% best practice and 74% on performance.
+This can be a future feature.
     - Compress images and upload
+    -

 ![Wireframes deployment screenshot](assets/images/readme/lighthouse-ss2.png)